Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: Conclusions

 \section{Conclusions}

 In this work, we introduced a dataset for question answering (QA) on ClinicalKB, namely ClinicalKBQA, which is composed of two subsets, i.e., ClinicalKB and QA pairs.
 ClinicalKB is built from expert annotated clinical notes; thus, it allows doctors to ask questions on a collection of notes for different patients.
 We have also introduced a procedure for generating answer candidate subgraphs from ClinicalKB for given questions.
-In addition, an attention-based aspect-level reasoning model is developed for KBQA on the new created dataset.
+In addition, an attention-based aspect-level reasoning model is investigated for KBQA on this newly created dataset.
 Finally, we conducted experimental analysis and studied the significance of different aspects in providing accurate answers.

-\begin{acks} This work was supported in part by the US National Science Foundation grant IIS-1838730, Amazon AWS cloud computing credits, and Pacific Northwest National Laboratory under DOE-VA-21831018920. \end{acks}
+Based on the results, we find that KBQA can provide more accurate answers and cover more complex questions.
+In addition, the aspects \textit{type} and \textit{path} are two important factors in the clinical KBQA task.